 The Clean Air Act (CAA) is the federal law that regulates air emissions and authorizes the Environmental Protection Agency (EPA) to establish National Ambient Air Quality Standards (NAAQS) to regulate hazardous air pollutants and to protect public health and welfare.
 The Air Quality Index is a key tool in the CAA that allows the EPA to provide important information to the public about air quality.

 The Air Quality Index (AQI) is an index calculated for four major air pollutants regulated by the Clean Air Act: ground-level ozone, particle pollution, carbon monoxide, and sulfur dioxide.
 The AQI runs from zero to 500, with zero representing clean air and 500 being the most hazardous.
-Values of 100 or below are generally thought of as satisfactory; however, when values are above 100, air quality is considered to be unhealthy for certain at-risk groups of people and becomes more unsafe as the value increases.
+Values of 100 or below are generally thought of as satisfactory; however, when values are above 100, air quality is considered unhealthy for certain at-risk groups of people and becomes more unsafe as the value increases.

 The Air Quality Index has six categories that respond to different levels of health concerns.
 These are:

-Alaska's air quality index is 29.1, the second-best index in the U.S. While the state itself has good air quality, Alaskans living in Anchorage or Mat-Su Borough will experience particle pollution problems due to wood-burning home heating.
+Alaska's air quality index is 29.1, the second-best index in the U.S. While the state has good air quality, Alaskans living in Anchorage or Mat-Su Borough will experience particle pollution problems due to wood-burning home heating.
 Both of these areas, however, have seen improvements in air quality in recent years.
 Most areas can be found in the "good" AQI range most of the year.

 Washington's air quality index is 33.5, placing it in third for the best air quality.
 Washington has both some of the cleanest and some of the most polluted air.
 Most areas in Washington remain in the "good" AQI range and sometimes reach into the "moderate" range.
 According to the Department of Ecology, 100% of the state's population lives in communities that meet the state and federal air quality standard.
 Washington's main sources of pollution are motor vehicles, wood smoke, and wildfire burning.

-The state with the fourth-best quality of air is Oregon.
+The state with the fourth-best quality of air in Oregon.
 Oregon's air quality index is 36.1.
 Currently, all Oregon residents live in areas that meet federal air quality standards.
 Two ballot measures are being pushed in Oregon for 2020: 100% Clean Economy and 100% Clean Electricity.
-These measures will push for Oregon to be a 100% clean economy by 2050 and for Oregon's electricity to come from 100% clean, renewable, and affordable sources by 2050.
+These measures will push Oregon to be a 100% clean economy by 2050 and Oregon's electricity to come from 100% clean, renewable, and affordable sources by 2050.

 Utah's air quality index is 51.2, which puts it in the "moderate" AQI range and makes Utah the state with the worst air quality on average.
 One of the reasons for Utah's poor air quality is its mountainous topography, which can cause pollution to build up near the surface.
-Utah has been actively taking steps to help improve air quality such as increasing solar energy use and enacting 30 new rules that reduce emissions from sources.
+Utah has been actively taking steps to improve air quality, such as increasing solar energy use and enacting 30 new rules that reduce emissions from sources.

-Ohio's air quality index is 48.2, just barely keeping its average air quality within the "good" range and giving Ohio the overall second-worst air quality in the U.S. According to the American Lung Association's 2019 "State of the Air" report found that Cleveland was the ninth-most polluted city in the U.S. for year-round particle pollution and Cincinnati was found to be the thirteenth-worst state.
+Ohio's air quality index is 48.2, just barely keeping its average air quality within the "good" range and giving Ohio the overall second-worst air quality in the U.S. According to the American Lung Association's 2019 "State of the Air" report found that Cleveland was the ninth-most polluted city in the U.S. for year-round particle pollution, and Cincinnati was found to be the thirteenth-worst state.
 Fortunately, the report also found that year-round particle pollution levels in cities such as Columbus, Akron, and Cleveland were at their lowest ever.

-West Virginia's air quality is the fourth-worst overall in the U.S. with an index of 47.6.
+West Virginia's air quality is the fourth-worst overall in the U.S., with an index of 47.6.
 Power plants in West Virginia might be a large source of pollution for other states in addition to their own state.
 West Virginia's two other main sources of pollution are car emissions and the coal industry, which has not only polluted their air but has severely damaged the state's water.
 While air quality is improving across West Virginia, especially with fine particle air pollution, smog levels have increased across the state.

 AQI's in the table below are averages.
 AQI varies by county and region in each state and can change from day to day and multiple times per day.